mrmxf/md-publish/README.md

 |  |  ├─ 020-intro.md             2nd markdown file in your document
 |  |  ├─ 030-body.md              3rd markdown file in your document
 |  |  ├─ a00-annex.md             an annex
-|  |  └─ ymldg-defaults.yml       pandoc control file - must start with ymldg to be automated
+|  |  ├─ zmdpub-doc1.yml          pandoc control file - see CONFIG for automation
+|  |  ├─ zmdpub-doc1.xtra         a list of extra assets to be processed during document build
+|  |  └─ zmetadata.json           metadata for automated substitution - dates, versions etc
 │  ├─ src-doc2/               all the sources for doc2
 │  ├─ src-doc3/               all the sources for doc3
 │  ├─ x-r/                    the tools from this repo